Summary and goals of the Turkey-Wales of the European Championship

 Arnau montserrat

 Welsh, golf … and Welsh again.
 Bale is back.
-The Welsh version against Turkey was close to perfection.
+The Welsh version against Turkey touched perfection.
 He pulled the cart.
-He did not score but he did not miss it to be, by far, the best of the game.
+He did not score but he did not miss to be, by far, the best of the game.
 Perhaps one of his best performances in recent years.
 And that missed a penalty.
 He gave away two goals with two actions within the reach of few.
 Bale puts Wales on foot and a half in the round of 16.

 TUR